Stranger6667/postmarker/docs/emails.rst

     >>> email['X-Accept-Language'] = 'en-us, en'

-Also it is possible to remove header:
+Also it is possible to remove the header:

 .. code-block:: python

     >>> del email['X-Accept-Language']

-To add an attachment to email there is :py:meth:`~postmarker.models.emails.Email.attach` method.
+To add an attachment to an email there is :py:meth:`~postmarker.models.emails.Email.attach` method.

 .. code-block:: python

     >>> email.attach(msg_1)

-To attach multiple attachments pass them all to :py:meth:`~postmarker.models.emails.Email.attach`:
+To attach multiple attachments, pass them all to :py:meth:`~postmarker.models.emails.Email.attach`:

 .. code-block:: python